Leonie Glitz

 portrait photo of Leonie glitz

-Leonie then moved to Oxford to start the MSc in Psychological Research.
-For her MSc dissertation, Leonie worked with Professor Chris Summerfield and Dr Neil Garrett to investigate whether humans are able to detect when there is a shared latent factor across different contexts that means models of state transitions within those contexts should be shared.
-As a follow-up to this project, which continued on into her DPhil, Leonie also collected a full fMRI dataset and used univariate and multivariate analysis tools to investigate the neural signatures of model sharing in the brain.
+Leonie completed an MA (Honours) in Psychology at the University of St Andrews before moving to Oxford to for the MSc in Psychological Research in 2018.
+For her MSc dissertation, Leonie worked with Professor Chris Summerfield and Dr Neil Garrett and investigated whether humans are able to detect whether state transition models are shared across sets of contexts or not.
+As a follow-up to this project, which continued on into her PhD, Leonie also collected a full fMRI dataset and used univariate and multivariate analysis tools to investigate the neural signatures of adaptive transition model sharing in the brain.